arjones/vagrant-spark-zeppelin/README.md

 #### 4. Editing Spark code

 Time to fire up Zeppelin.
+You will see a bunch of notebooks already available.
+We will pursue the practical on the **Practice** notebook.

+_Done: Solve all of the exercises in the notebook_

 #### 5. Pull request

 You can now ask to merge your work to my repository.
-With a pull request
+With a pull request, it will be easier for me to study and comment on your code.